 It is important that you confirm that your decision for termination is fair and that you have issued any initial warnings to the employee where necessary.

-When you decide to terminate an employee, you must give them the notice stated in their contract of employment or the statutory minimum which is one week if they have been employed by you between one month and two years, or one week for each year of employment (up to 12 weeks).
+When you decide to terminate an employee, you must give them the notice stated in their contract of employment or the statutory minimum.
+This is one week if they have been employed by you between one month and two years, or one week for each year of employment (up to 12 weeks).

 During this notice period, the employee must receive their normal pay unless they are being dismissed due to gross misconduct.